 RON HARBOUR – President of Harbour Consulting of Troy, Michigan.
 Harbour has been retained to assess the capability, capacity and quality performance of the Chery manufacturing facilities in China.
-This task will be critical in insuring Cherys ability to deliver vehicles that can be competitive with current quality standards and in the volumes necessary to support the demand in North America.
-Harbour Consulting has a worldwide reputation for their work with auto manufacturers and their suppliers in improving quality, cost and productivity.
-Harbour is well known for it’s annual assessment of auto industry manufacturing performance through The Harbour Report, involving plants worldwide.
+This task will be critical in ensuring Chery’s ability to deliver vehicles that can be competitive with current quality standards and in the volumes necessary to support the demand in North America.
+Harbour Consulting has a worldwide reputation for its work with auto manufacturers and their suppliers in improving quality, cost, and productivity.
+Harbour is well known for its annual assessment of auto industry manufacturing performance through The Harbour Report, involving plants worldwide.
 Harbour is supported in Asia by their new office in Bangkok, Thailand.

 PILOT SYSTEMS, LLC – Detroit based Emissions and Safety Certification Experts, will handle all aspects of safety engineering and homologation for vehicles entering the U.S market.
 Clients include General Motors, Ford, Toyota, Daimler-Chrysler, Honda, Hyundai, and Yugo.